The safest place to be is the center of God’s will for your life.

 As I was talking to her I saw that God had done an incredible work in her life.
 His strength was upon her, and that day I saw resurrected.
 It was beautiful.
 I cried.
 I actually cried for like 3 hours, I just couldn’t stop.

 Moments like this make it worth it.
-Moments like my friend tearfully telling me that they are getting to know who Jesus is make it worth it.
+Moments like my friend tearfully telling me that they are getting to know who Jesus is makes it worth it.

 God never promises that following Him would be easy, and although following Him is the best place for us to be, it is not the safest.
 He never promises it will be safe.
-He says it will be hard, but He promises that He will overcome the world.
-He says that there will be trouble, but that He would never leave or forsake us.
+Jesus says it will be hard, but He promises that He will overcome the world.
+There will be trouble, but He would never leave or forsake us.
 And just as He said He would suffer many things and be killed, He promised He would be raised.
 And.
 He.
 Was.

 I bet if I were Thomas seeing Jesus for the first time after He was resurrected after doubting, I would have cried for days.
-I would have cried because He was who He said He was.
-I would have cried, because His love overcame the grave.
+Those tears would be because He was who He said He was.
+I would have cried because His love overcame the grave.
 And I would have cried because those truths are beautiful.